 - Increased participation in competitive sport

-This school year we have bought into sports partnerships with Multi Sports Pro (now Premier Education) and NK Arts, who have continued to provide good quality coaching and professional development for staff.
-Throughout the year, children across the school have had a variety of access to specialist sports coaching which has had a positive impact and continued to improve pupils’ perception of and enjoyment for P.E.
+This school year we have again bought into sports partnerships with Premier Education and Lincs Inspire, who have continued to provide high quality PE lessons, coaching and professional development for staff.
+Throughout the year, pupils across the school have had a variety of access to specialist sports coaching which has had a positive impact and continued to improve pupils’ perception of and enjoyment for P.E.

-The outcomes have been positive: every pupil from Year 1 to Year 6 in school has been taught by a specialist coach each term, with a wide range of sports being covered; staff’s confidence in the delivery of P.E has been enhanced, and children have been involved in a wider range of competitive sport.
+The outcomes have been positive: every pupil from Year 1 to Year 6 in school has been taught by a specialist coach each term, with a wide range of sports being covered; staff’s confidence in the delivery of P.E has been enhanced, and pupils have been involved in a wider range of competitive sport.